nf-core/genomeannotator/README.md

 ## Credits

 nf-core/esga was originally written by Marc P. Hoeppner.

 We thank the following people for their extensive assistance in the development of this pipeline:

+Montserrat Torres-Oliva

 <!-- TODO nf-core: If applicable, make list of people who have also contributed -->